nathan-websculpt/raylib-airsoft/README.md

 - Each `Wall` is a class instance with its own `BoundingBox`
 - `WallHandler` manages all `Walls`
 - Analyze `BoundingBoxes` later via `WallHandler.walls`
+- You can edit `assets/configs/gear.json` while the game is running - once it is saved - it will hot-reload the configurations

 ## Hierarchy